New Training Simulator for Georgia Police Officers

 Apex Officer's implicit bias training simulator is viewed as one of the top in the country.

-Apex Officer's implicit bias police training simulator is viewed as one of the best implicit bias / racial bias virtual reality training simulations by law enforcement agencies throughout the country.
+Apex Officer's implicit bias police training simulator is viewed as one of the best implicit bias and racial bias virtual reality training simulations by law enforcement agencies throughout the country.

 According to the Kirwan Institute for the Study of Race and Ethnicity at the Ohio State University, “implicit bias, also known as implicit social cognition, refers to the attitudes or stereotypes that affect our understanding, actions, and decisions in an unconscious manner.
 These biases, which encompass both favorable and unfavorable assessments, are activated involuntarily and without an individual’s awareness or intentional control.
 Residing deep in the subconscious, these biases are different from known biases that individuals may choose to conceal for the purposes of social and/or political correctness.
 Rather, implicit biases are not accessible through introspection.”